udacity/create-your-own-adventure/english/Canada/Canada.md

 Well, looks like the end of a long and beautiful empire.
-(Insert name of politician you don't like) has won.
+Looks like Donald Trump has won.
 What do you do?

 Alright.
 You're ready.
 Let's head off to the [true north strong and free](https://www.youtube.com/watch?v=9yFs7K27kZI).